 In April this year 30 primary school children from the Saff went to the National Youth Brass Band Championships in Warwick.
 Against the best bands in the country and with just a few months preparation they came home with the award for Band showing most potential.
 Quite an achievement.
 But it is only the start.
 This project is about pride, identity and the power of music to transform lives.
 A local action group has set itself the challenge to a. make the band a community asset, b. embed brass in the community, c. raise the standard of playing through peer to peer learning and leadership and d. celebrate diversity.
+We are working with Marriott Primary School, who are providing premises, staffing and venue for the project, for 2 hours a week for 60 weeks!

 What we'll deliver: